grantmcdermott/grantmcdermott.github.io/_posts/2019-12-16-interaction-effects.md

 summary(glm(am ~ vs / wt, family = binomial, data = df))
 ```

 Okay, I confess: That last code chunk was a trick to see who was staying awake during statistics class.
 I mean, it will correctly sum the coefficient values.
 But we all know that the raw coefficient values on generalised linear models like logit cannot be interepreted as marginal effects, regardless of whether there are interactions or not.
-Instead, we need to convert them with an appropriate link function.
+Instead, we need to convert them via an appropriate link function.
 In R, the [**mfx**](https://cran.r-project.org/web/packages/mfx/index.html){:target="_blank"} package will do this for us automatically.
 My real point, then, is to say that we can combine the link function (via **mfx**) and our syntax trick (in the case of interaction terms).
 This makes a suprisingly complicated problem much easier to handle.

 ``` r
 library(mfx)